How to Read a Baby Growth Chart During Your Child’s First 24 Months

 What Are the Percentiles?

-The baby growth chart shows which percentile your child is in compared with others of the same age and gender.
-Percentiles are shown as curved lines.
-Here’s another example and explanation:
+The growth chart for babies helps you see which percentile your child falls into compared with others of the same age and sex.
+Percentiles are represented as curved lines.

-• If your child is in the 70th percentile (out of 100) for length-for-age, this means two things:
+• If your baby is in the 70th percentile for length-for-age, it means:

 • Seventy percent of babies the same age and sex are shorter than your baby.

-• The remaining percentage (30 percent) of babies the same age and gender are longer than your baby.
+• The remaining 30 percent of babies the same age and sex are longer than your baby.

 What Happens if My Baby’s Growth Pattern Changes?

-A different growth pattern doesn’t always indicate a problem.
-Your child may simply be experiencing a growth spurt, which is partly why it’s so important to look at these percentiles over time.
+A different growth pattern doesn’t necessarily signal a problem.
+It could simply be due to a growth spurt, which is why it’s essential to monitor these percentiles over time.
 However, your child’s healthcare provider will also investigate a growth pattern change to rule out any issues.
 Typically, a healthy, well-nourished baby grows at a fairly predictable rate.
-Any change in this rate can help your baby’s provider detect and address feeding, developmental, or medical issues.
+Any change in this rate can help your baby’s provider detect and address feeding, developmental, or medical concerns.

 What Happens if My Baby Is Above or Below the Average?